 These large dogs are friendly and playful.
 They prefer cold temperatures because of their thick coat.
 They do great with children but not so well with other dogs.
 They can live to be 13 years old.

 The Australian Cattle Dog is a great family breed, known for its intelligence and high-energy level.
 They can live to about 13 years old.

 Canaan Dogs are very affectionate to their owners, but they aren’t so friendly towards strangers.
 They are incredibly territorial, making them great guard dogs.
 They can live up to 13 years of age.

 This healthy dog breed is famously friendly, able to get along with children and other pets up until their old age of 13 years.

 This long-haired breed sheds easily, rarely barks, and prefers to stay home rather than running away.
 This highly intelligent breed can live to about 13 years old.

 This is another dog breed that rarely barks.
 They are friendly, social, and would rather spend all their time with the family.
 They are easy to train and need a lot of exercise.
 These dogs can live up to 13 years old.

-Havanese dogs are of a hypoallergenic dog breed that make great lap dogs.
+Havanese dogs are of a hypoallergenic dog breed that makes great lap dogs.
 They are very affectionate and can live up to 13 years old.

 This mischievous breed is especially affectionate, friendly, and outgoing.
 They will need an experienced trainer because of their independent nature.
 They live to be about 13 years old.